nicholasyao974/react-prep/pc-setup.md

 ```
 [wsl2]
-memory=2GB # Limits VM memory in WSL2 to 2 GB
+memory=6GB # Limits VM memory in WSL2 to 6 GB
 processors=2 # Makes the WSL2 VM use two virtual processors
 ```

+> Feel free to add more if your PC has the specs for it

 6.2.
 Restart your PC